 Supporting Evidence and Compliance

 As well as having a reputable image through certifications, it is vital to provide supporting evidence within your submission of all your policies and procedures.
-For the health and safety section of an SSQ response might include:
+Standard evidence requested in the health and safety section of an SSQ response might include:

 It is important to show the contracting authority evidence of how your supporting documents are kept current.
-All policies, procedures and supporting documents should be regularly reviewed to ensure their suitability and compliance, signed by the responsible person; and provided with both a review and next review date as evidence of your quality assurance processes.
-If necessary, you may be required to provide case studies to show how an issue has arisen and what steps were taken to overcome this.
-You will also need to show how your systems are managed and integrated into all daily working practices, namely through inspections, audits and observations of staff.
+All policies, procedures and supporting documents should be regularly reviewed to ensure their suitability and compliance, signed by the responsible person and provided with a date of both the most recent review and the next scheduled review as evidence of your quality assurance processes.
+Having a designated health and safety advisor in place might help to facilitate and streamline this.

-Further support can be provided through evidence of communication to, and the involvement of, employees in your health and safety processes.
-This will include providing evidence of the health and safety training with which they are provided; evidence of the communication of policies and procedures through meetings, emails and memoranda, for example; as well as staff’s involvement in safety committee meetings.
+Further support can be provided through evidence of communication to, and the involvement of, employees/subcontractors in your health and safety processes.
+This might include providing evidence of the health and safety training with which they are provided, including how this is kept up to date (using a training matrix, for example).

-Added Value to Your Submission
+Added Value to Your SSQ Submission

 Latest NewsView All